 There’s something for every stag party in England’s well-loved capital, with hundreds of attractions and and stag activities, thousands of restaurants and a pub practically on every corner.
 All this makes it one of the world’s top stag destinations, with nearly 20 million visitors each year all wanting to experience the notorious buzz of the city.
 London is an all year round stag destination, although it's especially popular during the summer months when temperatures reach around 23 degrees.

 The city is a vibrant metropolis, bustling with culture and oozing style.
-There’s something going on 24/7 in London - so you’ll never get bored.
-In this lively capital, you’ll find everything from famous superclubs and intimate backroom gigs, to fabulous theatre shows and Michelin-starred restaurants.
+If you and your stag party are looking to party till morning then there’s something going on 24/7 in London - so you’ll never get bored.
+In this lively capital, you’ll find everything you need to create an unforgettable stag weekend from microbrewery tours, escape rooms, bottomless brunches, whisky tasting, and every form of adrenaline and fun fueled team activity you can think of.
 Whatever you’re looking for, it’s here.

 James Bond Thames RIB Blast

 If you want to be shaken (not stirred), speeding down theThames in a RIB Blast boatis the ultimate activity for you.
 Your mission will start outside the London eye, stopping at MI5 and MI6 where scenes from loads of the classic Bond movies were filmed.
 Your driver will ramp up the engine and belt down to Canary Wharf in 007 style, throwing in sharp twists and turns to really get your heart pumping.